osa-ora/apim-3scale-demo/README.md

 ### Defining the API Backend

   We will use the service hostname:port as we mentioned in the first step for our Java Application that exposes the 2 APIs.

+  Note: If the Gateway deployed outside OpenShift, then we need to use the Route instead of the service end point.

   Click on Create Backend and populate it as following: